bigboychemdawg/twinkly-controller/README.md

 # twinkly-controller

 The reason for creating this controller is an unresolved issue that has persisted for a long time, described here: https://github.com/home-assistant/core/issues/102809.
 This solution will likely become obsolete after the official fix for the problem.
 The controller allows you to manage the state (on/off) and brightness of your Twinkly device.
+Tested on my Twinkly Strings 2.8.18

 What we will need:
 1. Docker + Docker Compose